 When we use the information gathered through both formal and informal assessments to form small groups for focus lessons and differentiate our instruction to address specific student need the testing becomes purposeful and worth the time investment.

-Assign “quiet working stations” and use them for assessments.
+The second on the list of testing tips for teachers is to assign “quiet working stations” and use them for assessments.
 I have tables in my classroom to promote cooperative learning, but there are times when the students need to work on quiet, independent tasks.
 Each student has a “quiet work spot” that they go to for these tasks.
 This involves them being spread out around the room a bit.
 Some sit at tables normally reserved for small group lessons.
 I also have folders that we use to create a “mini-office” when they are working in these spots.
 This set up is ideal for testing, but because we also use it for other activities during a typical week, it provides a feeling of normalcy during a test which leads to a relaxed atmosphere.

 Standardized tests come with very strict rules about assisting kids in any way.
 This poses a challenge because we spend all year guiding our students and helping them work through activities.